yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

         ActivityRecord notTop =
                 (launchFlags & Intent.FLAG_ACTIVITY_PREVIOUS_IS_TOP) != 0 ? r : null;

-        // If the onlyIfNeeded flag is set, then we can do this if the activity
-        // being launched is the same as the one making the call...  or, as
-        // a special case, if we do not know the caller then we count the
-        // current top activity as the caller. if ((startFlags&ActivityManager.START_FLAG_ONLY_IF_NEEDED) != 0) {
+        if ((startFlags&ActivityManager.START_FLAG_ONLY_IF_NEEDED) != 0) {
             ActivityRecord checkedCaller = sourceRecord;
             if (checkedCaller == null) {
                 checkedCaller = mFocusedStack.topRunningNonDelayedActivityLocked(notTop);
             }
             if (!checkedCaller.realActivity.equals(r.realActivity)) {
-                // Caller is not the same as launcher, so always needed. startFlags &= ~ActivityManager.START_FLAG_ONLY_IF_NEEDED;
+                startFlags &= ~ActivityManager.START_FLAG_ONLY_IF_NEEDED;
             }
         }